Strengthening teeth and gums

 Comfrey root (Symphytum officinale radix)

-Comfrey is a time-honoured treatment for a number of bone-related complaints (as shown by its popular designation "knitbone").
-Used topically, it has anti-inflammatory properties and relieves swelling and pain.
-A widely distributed article even maintains that mouth rinses with comfrey root powder complemented by the regular intake of organic eggshells will make teeth regrow.
+A widely distributed internet article even maintains that rinsing your mouth with comfrey root powder complemented by the regular intake of organic eggshells will make teeth regrow.
 Be that as it may, according to Wikipedia, scientific research has confirmed that "comfrey can influence the course of bone ailments".
-An easy way to incorporate finely ground comfrey root powder into your daily dental routine consists in mixing it into your self-made toothpowder (see Toothpaste Alternatives, which also includes a warning re comfrey's possible liver toxicity).
-For more on eggshells, see Foods rich in Minerals and trace elements.)

 Wheatgrass juice